SSKITMan/crypto-daytrading-arena/README.md

 uv sync
 ```

-Then launch each component in its own terminal.
-All components will access the same Kafka broker.
+Then launch each component in its own.
+All components will access the same broker.

 <br>